 It can be intimidating to conceive such a project, and Chris’ work and positive attitude reassured us each step of the way.
 The project, from the first hole in the ground to finish, except for minor punch list items, took only four months.
 The subcontractors were all very competent and friendly, and took the time to understand us.
 There are always minor glitches in such a big project on an existing home, but they were all handled with no problems.
 In case something is unknown to both of us, there’s a one year guarantee on all work.
 So far, everything is perfect.
 There were no bad surprises, and we have to say there were good surprises in how well it went.
 For example, we used our own kitchen designer, which is scary because once we designed the kitchen, it was up to Chris to install everything.
 He took everything we did, installed the cabinets and appliances and turned our dreams into a beautiful kitchen.
 Along the way, Chris set up a temporary kitchen for us, so our lives and routines weren’t disrupted.
 Another good surprise is that we never had to move out of the house.
 Everyone was careful to clean up and move tools and materials out of our way at day’s end.
 Overall, it was a very satisfying project, we would be glad to use Chris again.

-Chris Rosseland of Rosseland Remodeling was the general contractor (GC) on a major remodeling and expansion of our two-story family home in Arlington Heights.
+Chris Rosseland of Rosseland Remodeling was the general contractor (GC) on a major remodeling, room addition and expansion of our two-story family home in Arlington Heights.
 This was an architected project which gutted our existing kitchen and extended the kitchen and dining area, and added an upstairs bedroom.
 Before choosing Chris, we talked to 6 or 7 contractors.
 We preferred Chris, who was professional, credentialed, experienced and had excellent references.
 Chris carefully reviewed our architect’s plans and gave us a bid we could understand in a timely manner.
 We liked the facts that Chris runs the project himself, unlike others we spoke to, that he listens well and answers questions, not condescending, not over committed and has not been doing speculative building of homes.
 There seems to be a lot of turnover and turmoil in some companies, and this is not the case with Chris.